JeremyM174/cdsd_kayak/README.md

 * The `src` folder including the scripts for data collection,
 * An instructions file `.env_example.md` if needed to create your confidential environment variables,
 * The .yaml environment to properly run the .ipynb notebook.

+> [!WARNING]
+> This project involves online tools on a *freemium* economical model, hence the need for the user to create their own accounts on the related services.
+Make sure to follow the instructions given in the notebook as well as the environment template file, should you need it!

 Have fun exploring! :feet: